wormhole-foundation/wormhole-scaffolding/solana/README.md

 > higher versions are untested.

 First, you will need `cargo` and `anchor` CLI tools.
-If you need these tools, Please visit the [Anchor book] for more details.
+If you need these tools, please visit the [Anchor book] for more details.

 Once you have the above CLI tools, you can build the programs by simply running `make` that runs the [Makefile](https://github.com/wormhole-foundation/wormhole-scaffolding/blob/main/solana/Makefile) and install  subdirectory's dependencies, such as